 1. Shop with a grocery list and a plan

-Shopping with a list lets you know what you need.
-It also helps to keep your grocery budget in check.
+Shopping with a list keeps you on track for what you need and helps to keep your grocery budget in check.

 2. Use a meal plan